Students Rights and Responsibilities Handbook

 Students and their parents/guardians are discouraged from giving gifts to District employees, with written letters of gratitude preferred.
 Staff must maintain integrity and avoid accepting items that could influence their professional judgment.
 No organization may solicit funds from staff or distribute related materials in schools without approval, and staff are not responsible for fundraising activities unless approved by the superintendent or designee.

-Relevant board policy: GBI
+Relevant Board Policy: GBI

 13. Motor Vehicles